LPhD/Jess/docs/source/import.rst

 Importing code
 --------------

-Once joern has been installed, you can start the server and begin to import code into the database by executing `joern-import`.
-In one terminal, execute the joern server:
+Once Jess has been installed, you can start the server and begin to import code into the database by executing `jess-import`.
+In one terminal, execute the Jess server:

 .. code-block:: none

-	cd $JOERN
+	cd $JESS
-	./joern-server
+	./jess-server

-where `$JOERN` is the joern root directory.
+where `$JESS` is the Jess root directory.
 In a second terminal, import the code as follows

 .. code-block:: none

-	`cd $JOERN`
+	`cd $JESS`
 	`tar -cvf testCode.tar.gz testCode`
-	`joern-import testCode.tar.gz`
+	`jess-import testCode.tar.gz`

 This will upload the tarball to the server, unpack it, parse the code and create a new project and corresponding graph database.
 The project